 Where Webflow Struggles

 Webflow has real limits at scale.
-The CMS has item limits per collection (in the thousands on most plans), which matters for large content libraries.
-The system becomes complex to maintain when multiple designers work on the same project, as the Designer interface lacks the version control and component management that developers expect.
-Webflow's pricing per site adds up quickly for agencies managing many client sites.
+The CMS has item limits per collection: the Business plan allows 10,000 items per collection and 20 collections per site.
+For a blog with thousands of posts, or a product catalogue with complex categorization, these limits can bind.
+The system also becomes complex to maintain when multiple designers work on the same project, as the Designer interface lacks the version control and component management that developers expect.

 The learning curve is steeper than Framer or WordPress with a page builder.
 To use Webflow effectively, you need to understand CSS fundamentals: flexbox, box model, specificity.
 Non-technical users can use it, but they will hit walls quickly.
-It is not a tool for clients to self-edit without training.
+Webflow University is an excellent resource — the platform has invested heavily in education — but the learning investment is real.

 Framer: The New Challenger for Startup Sites

-Framer began as a code-based prototyping tool, pivoted to become a React-based website builder, and has grown rapidly in the startup and product design community.
+Framer began as a code-based prototyping tool used by Facebook product designers, pivoted to become a React-based website builder, and has grown rapidly in the startup and product design community.
 Its reputation is built on producing beautiful, performant sites with animation capabilities that feel modern and native.

 Where Framer Wins

 The design ceiling for visual impressiveness is the highest of the three tools.
-Framer sites regularly appear in design showcase communities for their animations and transitions.
-If visual impact is a top priority, Framer's output is difficult to match.
+Framer sites regularly appear in design showcase communities like Awwwards and Lapa.ninja for their animations and transitions.
+If visual impact is a top priority for a first impression — a product launch page, a VC pitch deck companion site, a design portfolio — Framer's output is difficult to match.

 Where Framer Struggles

 Framer's CMS is limited compared to WordPress and Webflow.
+It supports simple collections of items (blog posts, case studies, team members) with basic field types.
 Complex content relationships, large data volumes, and advanced filtering are not well-supported.
 E-commerce is absent.
 For anything beyond a marketing site, blog, or portfolio, Framer's constraints become binding.

 The platform is younger than the other two and the ecosystem is smaller.
-Fewer integrations, fewer plugins, fewer trained developers.
-If you need to hand a Framer site to a client for long-term content management, their editing experience is less intuitive than WordPress.
+Fewer integrations, fewer pre-built components from the community, and fewer trained developers who can troubleshoot Framer's React-specific architecture.
+If you need to hand a Framer site to a client for long-term content management, their editing experience is less intuitive than WordPress's.

 Learning Curve by Role